This post includes affiliate links.

 For our purposes, it’s a beautiful design that creates a symmetric, textured pattern.
 If you would like to incorporate this design into your patterns, please read below to learn how.

-In this crochet stitch tutorial, you will learn how to crochet the Honeycomb stitch.
+In this crochet stitch tutorial, you will learn how to create the Honeycomb crochet stitch.
 I will provide you with both a photo and a video tutorial to make learning this stitch as easy as possible.

-How to crochet the Honeycomb Stitch – Photo Tutorial
+How to create the Honeycomb Crochet Stitch – Photo Tutorial

 1. First, crochet a chain with a multiple of 3 plus 1.
 Then, starting from the 2nd ch from the hook, crochet 1 sc in each ch, then ch 1 and turn.